The ability to interact well with people from a wide range of backgrounds is essential.

 - working as part of a multidisciplinary team

 Dieticians may work with people who have been diagnosed with medical conditions such as diabetes or coeliac disease, or provide practical advice to carers.

 All dieticians are registered with the Health and Care Professions Council (HCPC).
 In order to register you'll need to complete an approved degree in dietetics, which will take three to four years.
-The minimum qualification requirement is a BSc Hons in dietetics or a related science degree (such as a life sciences degree that incorporates human physiology and biochemistry) you may be able to take a postgraduate diploma or higher degree in dietetics.
+The minimum qualification requirement is usually a BSc Hons in dietetics.
+Alternatively, if you have a relevant science degree (such as a life sciences degree that incorporates human physiology and biochemistry) you may be able to take a postgraduate diploma or masters in dietetics.